-Engine Company - The VRFA staffs five engine companies that respond to fire, EMS, and other emergencies.
+Engine Company - The VRFA staffs four engine companies that respond to fire, EMS, and other emergencies.
 Each engine is staffed with a minimum of three personnel and is equipped with a 1,250 GPM single-stage fire pump, 500 gallons of water, extrication equipment and ground ladders.

-Ladder Company - The VRFA cross staffs one ladder truck at station 31.
-Depending on the nature of the alarm, either the engine or the ladder truck will respond to the incident.
+Ladder Company - The VRFA staffs one ladder truck at station 31.
 The ladder truck will typically respond to commercial fires, high-rise fires, multi-family unit fires, multi-story structure fires.